Roave/zf2-for-1/README.md

 ## Introduction

 ZF 2-for-1 provides a compatibility layer for Zend Framework 1, allowing you to use Zend Framework 2 features in your ZF1 application.
-For example, if you to upgrade from the old Zend\_From to ZF2's Zend\\Form, but can't afford to refactor your entire application for ZF2, **this is for you**.
+For example, if you want to upgrade from the old Zend\_From to ZF2's Zend\\Form, but can't afford to refactor your entire application for ZF2, **this is for you**.
 This works by registering a Zend\_Application resource, thus it requires Zend Framework 1.8 or later.
 At the moment it's only been tested with 1.12.1.

 Enjoy responsibly.